Skip to main content

 The complaint calls for the ECtHR to ensure that European states provide access to justice for victims of war crimes committed with weapons produced in and exported from Europe.
 It relies on the fact that the Italian state has not honoured its obligations under the ‘right to life’ by failing to investigate crimes of homicide and personal injury as well as not suspending the exports of weapons that could be used to commit war crimes and violate international human rights law, despite the public official’s awareness of the clear risk that such weapons could be used in violation of IHRL and IHL.

-As of September 2023, this case is in its early stages and a decision on the admissibility of the application can be expected within a year.
+This case is in its early stages and a decision on the admissibility of the application can be expected in the second half of 2024.

 Case Analysis

-Unlike the other cases documented on this site that have been brought in domestic courts, the case brought before the ECtHR concerns the violation of the right to life as enshrined in the European Convention of Human Rights (ECHR) Article 2.
+Unlike the other cases documented on this site that have been brought in domestic courts, the case brought before the ECtHR concerns the violation of the right to life as enshrined in the ECHR Article 2.
 It seeks to establish the responsibility of the Italian State for its failure to effectively investigate the criminal liability of corporate executives and senior public officials involved in arms transfers in the context of the Yemen war.

 Since the 1990s, the export of military equipment – including the issuance of end-user certificates – has been increasingly regulated, due in part to the inherently dangerous nature of weapons and their impact on people’s lives and human rights.
-Italian arms exports are regulated by domestic Italian law (Law 185/1999), the European Common Position on arms export controls (2008), and the Arms Trade Treaty.
+Italian arms exports are regulated by domestic Italian law (Law 185/1999), the European Common Position on arms export controls (2008), and the Arms Trade Treaty (ATT).
 These legal frameworks forbid arms exports to countries where there is a clear risk that they might be used for internal repression or to commit serious violations of international humanitarian or international human rights law.
-The Arms Trade Treaty was ratified by Italy in April 2014.
+The ATT was ratified by Italy in April 2014.

 This comprehensive legal framework was not in place in 1995, when the then European Commission of Human Rights, issued an inadmissibility decision in Tugar v.
 Italy.
 In that case, an Iraqi citizen was injured by the explosion of an Italian mine in Iraq.
 He claimed that Italy had violated his right to life (ECHR Article 2) by knowingly supplying mines to Iraq that would likely be used indiscriminately.
 Moreover, he argued Italy had failed to comply with its positive obligations under Article 2 to protect the right to life by effectively regulating arms transfers.
 The application was declared inadmissible on the grounds that the negative consequences of the absence of arms trade regulations were considered by the Commission to be “too remote” for Italy to be held liable.
 The fact that new regulations have been put in place implies that, in order to guarantee the right to life as enshrined in the ECHR, Italy is obliged to prevent their use in violation of fundamental rights as long as it has the concrete possibility to do so, i.e. at the stage of export authorisation and through the suspension and revocation mechanism, on the basis of the information available on the foreseeable use of the armament material by the end user.